Criminal case opened against FIFA president Gianni Infantino - WHIZ News

 Suspects in such cases benefit from a presumption of innocence in Switzerland until legal proceedings are completed.

+It was unclear whether Keller believes the alleged wrongdoing was the mere fact that Lauber and Infantino had met, or if compromising information was divulged during their conversations.

-FIFA said it “acknowledges” the prosecutor’s decision and that it and Infantino “will, as we have always done, cooperate fully with this investigation.”
-It also highlighted past troubles at the soccer body before he took office, and said meetings with prosecutors were necessary.
+FIFA said it “acknowledges” Keller’s decision, and vowed it and Infantino “will, as we have always done, cooperate fully with this investigation.”
+It also highlighted past troubles at soccer’s governing body before Infantino took office, and said meetings with prosecutors were necessary.

 “As president of FIFA, it has been my aim from day one, and it remains my aim, to assist the authorities with investigating past wrongdoings at FIFA,” Infantino said.
 “FIFA officials have met with prosecutors in other jurisdictions across the world for exactly these purposes.”